vinci1it2000/schedula/README.rst

 From *"Rally"* release, |co2mpas| can be launched through a *Graphical User Interface (GUI)*.
 Its core functionality is provided from within the GUI.
-Just ensure that the latest version of |co2mpas| is properly installed, and that its version is the latest released, by checking the "About" menu, as shown below:
+Just ensure that the latest version of |co2mpas| is properly installed, and that its version is the latest released, by checking the "About" menu, as shown in the animation, below:

 .. image:: _static/Co2mpasALLINONE-About.gif
    :scale: 75%